 NextUp, also known as Cooperating Agencies Foster Youth Educational Support (CAFYES): Students under age 26, who were in foster care on or after their 13th birthday and enrolled in at least 9 units at one of 26 colleges with a NextUp (CAFYES) program, qualify for special assistance including one-on-one support, book vouchers, and additional financial resources.
-To find out which colleges have programs visit: nextup.cccco.edu/
+To find out which colleges have programs visit: nextup.cccco.edu/.
+Please note; SB 512 lowered the age of eligibility for NextUp programs to 13 years old as of January 1, 2022.

-Cooperative Agencies Resources for Education (CARE) and CalWORKs: CARE programs offer additional assistance to EOPS students who are single head of-household parents who receive public assistance (cash aid) from CalWORKS/TANF.
-Students may be eligible to receive grants, childcare assistance, job placement assistance, and under certain conditions, postemployment skills training, and instructional services.
+Cooperative Agencies Resources for Education (CARE) and CalWORKs: CARE and CalWORKs programs offer additional assistance to single head of-household parents who receive public assistance.
+Students may be eligible to receive grants, childcare assistance, job placement assistance, and under certain conditions, post-employment skills training, and instructional services.